 Key challenges include:

-Overcoming these challenges is essential to maintaining compliance while delivering exceptional customer service.
+Overcoming these challenges is the key to maintaining compliance while delivering still delivering exceptional customer service.

 Call Center Compliance Best Practices